Hacware-Inc/checkHackedPassExtension/README.md

-# Check Hacked Pass Extenstion
+# Check Hacked Pass Extension
 ================================

 This plugin prevents passwords that are founded on the top 100K hacked passwords list.
 This list was released by Britain’s National Cyber Security Center (NCSC) in collaboration with the Have I Been Pwned website.